-I’m finally going to show you some updates of my bedroom.
+I’m finally going to show you how I’ve been updating wood trim in my bedroom.
 Prepare yourself, these are not pretty pictures!

 It is amazing how much different a room can look with updated trim/baseboard/window frames, etc. A room will look brighter, cleaner and fresher with just this simple little change!

 Here is the dreaded before.
 Orange shellac windows, 30 year old aluminum mini blinds, ancient cold air return vent, and a lack of baseboard on this side of the room.

 The other side of the bed.
 Some baseboard on the right of the cold air vent, and only 1/2 of a piece on the left side of the vent. ???? what’s up with that you ask?
 I have no idea!
 This house has been through a lot of renovating, not exactly sure why I have been baseboardless right there.